SeattleMeshnet/meshbox/README.md

 ----

 * Improve UI wording
-* Clean up the dependency mess - there are cross-dependencies between the luci-cjdns, lua-cjdns, and cjdns packages
+  the luci-cjdns, lua-cjdns, and cjdns packages
 * Introduce proper package versions
-* cjdns/uci.lua should work with vanilla `uci`, and not require `luci.model.uci`
 * Extend list of active peers. should show the used interface, and the password name
 * Visualize traffic
 * Fill in useful default values for new UDP/ETHInterfaces
-* Autogenerate passwords
+* Autogenerate passwords in the Peers UI
 * Generate addpass.py-like password JSON